apache/maven/maven-wrapper/README.md

 - use on test project with maven plugin version

 For release

-- make sure version in mvnw files and config files and pom files is new upcoming release
+- make sure version in mvnw files, MavenWrapperDownloader.java and config files and pom files is new upcoming release
 - cut maven release with usual release plugin usage
 - update maven plugin to release version
 - release it as well